image_printPDF or Print

 Fill out a free wilderness permit at the trailhead.

-The trail climbs up a rocky little Ridge and then drops down into Jordan Creek basin.
+The trail climbs up a rocky little ridge and then drops down into Jordan Creek Basin.

 There are several little streams in the basin and just as you enter up on the left, there’s a promontory where there are several exposed campsites.
 There’s also a little seasonal pond, though I don’t think I would want to filter water out of it.